 Anyone walking around any tourist area of New York will notice one thing…an ARMY of people in red coats trying to get you to sign up for a Hop On Hop Off tour.
 These Tours are BIG business in New York.
 Promising amazing sightseeing and transportation around New York stopping off at all the best sights and attractions.
 They are a very enticing prospect but are not always all they make out to be.

 We think they are a great introduction to the City, as a tour, they are great fun and can be useful for getting around between key attractions.
 But they are slow, subject to terrible traffic, very weather dependent and a poor form of transport.
-Overall we suggest doing on early on in a trip to get a grip on the city then, just use the Subway or Taxis, Uber, or just walking to get about.
+Overall we suggest doing it early on in a trip to get a grip on the city then, just use the Subway or Taxis, Uber, or just walk to get about.

 Having not actually done a tour like this for a while, as we just use the subway, we figured we would hop on and use the tour to get around today’s attractions.
-It was a wonderful day.
-Clear and crisp but a little chilly. really good sightseeing weather.
+It was a wonderful day.: clear and crisp but a little chilly, really good sightseeing weather.